Gift Guides · Baby Shower

 Gender-neutral baby clothing fails when it tries to be neutral.
 The good version just has strong design — a considered color, a clean cut, an organic material that washes well and looks right at six months the way it did at six weeks.

 Burt’s Bees Baby five-packs are the utilitarian answer: certified organic, well-priced, neutral, and the kind of gift that gets used before any of the more considered gifts do.
+The Ash colorway is exactly the right grey.
 New parents need these.
 They won’t buy them for themselves.

 “Gender-neutral doesn't mean beige.
 It means the gift is good enough not to need a pink or blue version.”